teodoropiccinni/acloud-cli/docs/website/docs/installation.md

-# Getting Started with Aruba Cloud CLI
+# Installation

-This guide will help you install, configure, and start using the Aruba Cloud CLI.
+This guide covers installing the Aruba Cloud CLI on your platform and initial configuration.

 ## Installation